blackflux/robo-config/README.md

 There are two types of task files:

 - `@containerTaskName.json`: Container task files.
 They do not specify any action themselves, but reference other tasks.
-- `actionableTaskName.json`: Actionable task files, which contain a single task definition, referencing a snippet.
+- `actionableTaskName.json`: Actionable task files, which contain a single task definition, referencing snippets.

 #### Container Tasks